-- (a) The district clerk of the county of conviction shall accept and file all Code of Criminal Procedure article 11.07 applications. - (b) In addition to the duties set out in Article 11.07, the clerk shall do the following: - (1) If the convicting court enters an order designating issues, the clerk shall immediately transmit to the Court of Criminal Appeals a copy of that order and proof of the date the district attorney received the habeas application. - (2) When any pleadings, objections, motions, affidavits, exhibits, proposed or entered findings of fact and conclusions of law, or other orders are filed or made a part of the record, the district clerk shall immediately send a copy to all parties in the case.
-A party has ten days from the date he receives the trial court's findings of fact and conclusions of law to file objections, but the trial court may, nevertheless, order the district clerk to transmit the record to the Court of Criminal Appeals before the expiration of the ten days.
+- (a) The district clerk of the county of conviction shall accept and file all Code of Criminal Procedure article 11.07 applications. - (b) In addition to the duties set out in Article 11.07, the clerk shall do the following: - (1) If the convicting court enters an order designating issues, the clerk shall immediately transmit to the Court of Criminal Appeals a copy of that order and proof of the date the district attorney received the habeas application. - (2) When findings of fact and conclusions of law are made, a copy of those findings and conclusions shall immediately be sent to all parties in the case.
+A party has ten days from the date he receives the findings to file objections, but the trial court may, nevertheless, transmit the record to the Court of Criminal Appeals before the expiration of the ten days. - (3) When a district clerk transmits the record in a postconviction application for a writ of habeas corpus under Code of Criminal Procedure articles 11.07 or 11.071, the district clerk must prepare and transmit a summary sheet that includes the following information: - (A) the convicting court's name and county, and the name of the judge who tried the case; - (B) the applicant's name, the offense, the plea, the cause number, the sentence, and the date of sentence, as shown in the judgment of conviction;

-- (3) When a district clerk transmits the record in a postconviction application for a writ of habeas corpus under Code of Criminal Procedure articles 11.07 or 11.071, the district clerk must prepare and transmit a summary sheet that includes the following information: - (A) the convicting court's name and county, and the name of the judge who tried the case; - (B) the applicant's name, the offense, the plea, the cause number, the sentence, and the date of sentence, as shown in the judgment of conviction; - (C) the cause number of any appeal from the conviction and the citation to any published report; - (D) whether a hearing was held on the application, whether findings of fact were made, any recommendation of the convicting court, and the name of the judge who presided over the application; - (E) the name of counsel if applicant is represented.
+- (C) the cause number of any appeal from the conviction and the citation to any published report; - (D) whether a hearing was held on the application, whether findings of fact were made, any recommendation of the convicting court, and the name of the judge who presided over the application. - (E) the name of counsel if applicant is represented.